WINk (WIN) Market Capitalization Achieves $403.24 Million

-WINk (WIN) traded flat against the dollar during the 1-day period ending at 23:00 PM ET on April 16th.
-During the last seven days, WINk has traded flat against the dollar.
-WINk has a total market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last 24 hours.
-One WINk coin can currently be bought for approximately $0.0013 or 0.00000002 BTC on cryptocurrency exchanges.
+WINk (WIN) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM Eastern on April 20th.
+Over the last seven days, WINk has traded flat against the U.S. dollar.
+One WINk coin can currently be bought for $0.0013 or 0.00000002 BTC on major exchanges.
+WINk has a market capitalization of $403.24 million and approximately $433.71 million worth of WINk was traded on exchanges in the last 24 hours.

 - Team Finance (TEAM) traded flat against the dollar and now trades at $2.58 or 0.00008136 BTC.